 Formerly known as Adrianople, after the Roman Emperor Hadrian, Edirne boasts a unique blend of architectural styles from both Roman and Ottoman periods.

-Edirne consists of various attractions worth seeing, including Selimiye Mosque built by the Architect Mimar Sinan and listed on the UNESCO World Heritage List in 2011.
-Other notable places include Eski Mosque, Üç Şerefeli Mosque, Enez Ancient City, Edirne Archaeology and Ethnography Museum, inns; Turkish baths and palaces; and 10 historical bridges of the city.
+There are numerous attractions to see in Edirne, including the Selimiye Mosque, which was built by the famous architect Mimar Sinan and listed on the UNESCO World Heritage List in 2011.
+Other notable places include the Eski Mosque, Üç Şerefeli Mosque, Enez Ancient City, Edirne Archaeology and Ethnography Museum, as well as the inns, Turkish baths, and palaces.
+The city is also home to 10 historical bridges that are worth visiting.